sgotzler/praxis-session/jekyll.md

-# Building a Static Website with Jekyll
+# Building a Jekyll site

+## What is jekyll?
-...
+* ...

-What is jekyll -- what does it do?
+* what does it do?

-How/Why did we use it?
+* How/Why did we use it?

-Integrating "Ed." with your jekyll site
+* Integrating "Ed." with your jekyll site

-GitHub and Text Editors
+## GitHub and Text Editors

--- GitHub
--- text editors (stay tuned...markdown section)
+* **GitHub** is a code hosting platform for version control and collaboration.
+It lets you build, store, manage and collaborate on digital projects with others from anywhere with internet acces.
+    - For more information about getting started using GitHub see their [Hello World Guide](https://guides.github.com/activities/hello-world/#what)

+* **Text Editors** -- In order to work with Jekyll to build a static website you'll need to use a text editor to view, edit, and save changes to the pages that compose your site's structure.
+    - *stay tuned, we will cover more about text-editors in the markdown section*

 ### Further Resources